Reevegon/Reeve-Masters-Thesis/README.md

 **Program:** M.Sc.
 Applied Data Science & Analytics
 **University:** SRH Hochschule Heidelberg

-**Supervisor:** Prof. Dr. Mehrdad Jalali
+**Supervisor:** Prof. Dr.-Ing.
+Mehrdad Jalali
 **Secondary Supervisor:** Prof. Dr.-Ing.
 Binh Vu

 ---

 ## Project Overview

-This repository contains the documentation, notebooks, machine learning work, Explainable AI outputs, and Power BI dashboard components developed for my Master’s thesis.
+This repository contains the complete implementation and documentation of my Master’s thesis.

-The project combines machine learning, SHAP explainability, and interactive Power BI visualization to make AI predictions easier to understand.
+The project investigates how machine learning predictions can be made more understandable and useful for non-technical users by combining **Machine Learning, SHAP Explainable AI, Interactive Visual Analytics, Microsoft Power BI, and User Evaluation**.

+Customer churn prediction is used as the application case.

+The main contribution of the thesis is the complete workflow from prediction to explanation and interactive business-oriented visual analytics, followed by a user evaluation comparing interactive and static explanations.

 ---